 Back on Your Knees

-You are still kneeling where this page found you.
-Or still sitting in the parking lot.
-Or still walking the dog at dawn with your lips moving.
-But the silence that stopped you cold five minutes ago has warmed.
+Go back to wherever the question first stopped you cold — the bedside, the parking lot, the dawn walk.
+The silence has warmed.
 Not because the sovereignty of God got smaller — because your understanding of prayer got larger.
 You are not informing an ignorant God.
 You are not persuading a reluctant one.
-You are being swept into the means by which the sovereign Lord of the universe has chosen to govern His world — and He chose your voice as one of those means before the morning stars sang together.
+You are being swept into the means by which the sovereign Lord of the universe has chosen to govern His world — and He chose your voice as one of those means.

 So open your mouth.
 The God who decreed the outcome also decreed that your prayer would be part of how He gets there.
 And that makes every halting, tear-stained, parking-lot syllable as purposeful as the word that spoke light into existence.